rpominov/rescript-promise/README.md

 The same as [`Promise.resolve(value)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve) in JavaScript.

-If the given value is a promise-like object, will raise a `Promise.NestedPromise` exception.
+If the given value is a promise-like object, will raise a `Js.Exn` exception.
 This is necessary because the underlying JavaScript implementation automatically flattens any `Promise.t<Promise.t<'a>>` into a `Promise.t<'a>`, but this special case behavior cannot be expressed with ReScript type system.